dstanesc/sart-framework/README.md

 ## Client API

 To recapitulate, the _SART framework_ has a strong bias towards explicit and semantically stable data.
 Consequently _Domain Commands and Domain Events_ that drive the application state transitions are also exposed as first class citizens of the interaction APIs.
 The proposed design goes further, _Domain Queries and Domain Results_ are instantiated in equivalent _log structures_ with precise semantics and identity, hence stability over time.
-Mandatory _versioning_ of the mutable structures is used for tracking stable application states and disambiguate conflict resolution therefore _Domain Aggregate identity and version_ represent an essential aspect of the _Domain Command and Domain Event_ structure and correspondingly of the client APIs.
+Mandatory _versioning_ of the mutable structures is used for tracking stable application states and disambiguate conflict resolution therefore __the identity and the version__ of the _Domain Aggregate_ represent an essential aspect of the _Domain Command and Domain Event_ structure and correspondingly of the client APIs.

 There is also a substantial evolution compared to traditional Simulation Data Management APIs towards asynchrony by eliminating, minimizing or explicitly controlling sequential execution needs at client interaction.
 Whether internal or at the integration points the design choice has been made consistently towards non-blocking interaction.